cyberwizardinstitute/workshops/data_by_johnny.md

 Programming offers you endless ways to show that you are clever.

-__It is easy to confuse the syntax of a programming language, with the data that they represent.__
+__It is easy to confuse code syntax, with the data that the code represents.__

-This is a foolish.
+This is foolish.

 It is foolish because you know it is foolish, for now you have been told what it is.

-A string does not contain the quotes surrounding it.
+For instance: A string does not contain the quotes surrounding it.

-Objects are an organization of data.
+Objects are an organization of data, yet the object and its properties can be expressed through several variations of syntax.

-Yet the object and its properties can be expressed through several variations of syntax.
+Supposedly, this is helpful.

-Javascripts makes moderate use of symbol in its syntax.
+Javascripts make moderate use of symbol in its syntax.

 Notably, the curly braces: { }